Treat DAO (TREAT) Trading 18.6% Lower Over Last 7 Days

-Treat DAO (CURRENCY:TREAT) traded up 25.3% against the US dollar during the twenty-four hour period ending at 9:00 AM ET on August 29th.
-During the last week, Treat DAO has traded down 18.6% against the US dollar.
-Treat DAO has a total market capitalization of $4.43 million and $698,852.00 worth of Treat DAO was traded on exchanges in the last 24 hours.
-One Treat DAO coin can now be purchased for $4.43 or 0.00009073 BTC on cryptocurrency exchanges.
+Treat DAO (CURRENCY:TREAT) traded up 25.3% against the US dollar during the 24-hour period ending at 0:00 AM Eastern on August 29th.
+Treat DAO has a market capitalization of $4.43 million and approximately $698,852.00 worth of Treat DAO was traded on exchanges in the last day.
+One Treat DAO coin can currently be purchased for approximately $4.43 or 0.00009073 BTC on cryptocurrency exchanges.
+Over the last seven days, Treat DAO has traded down 18.6% against the US dollar.

 - Tether (USDT) traded 0% higher against the dollar and now trades at $1.00 or 0.00002051 BTC.